Beyond the Holidays: A Guide to Using Christmas Stamps All Year Round

 The magic doesn't stop there!
 Once you grasp the core techniques, the possibilities are endless.
 It's all about playing with different layouts and colour palettes to create completely different vibes.
 Adding a different quote or sentiment can change the look too.

-The above art journal page is very similar to the one taught at the workshop.
+The above art journal page is very similar to the others.
 For this page I kept the stencilling inside the It's A Wreath design which gives a more contained, circular vibe.
-The washes of blue were just that and I wanted them to be looser and as if they are in the background and not our shadow layer.
+The washes of blue were just that and I wanted them to be looser and as if they are in the background and not over shadow layer.
 The accent flowers are also softer too as the outlines were stamped in the same colour as the flowers would be coloured.

 - - - - - 💙 - - - - -